The model needs code evidence, not a vague bug description.

 Give AI coding tools the codebase context they actually need

-VibeFix produces repair instructions with root cause, affected files, constraints, acceptance criteria, and regression cautions.
+CodeFix produces implementation briefs with root cause, affected files, constraints, acceptance criteria, and regression cautions.

 Highest leverage finding